lizajivnani/PageRank-Solver/README.md

 <br><br>
 **Acknowledgments**__:
-This project is part of Harvard University's CS50 Introduction to Artificial Intelligence with Python, ©2024 Harvard University.
+This project was implemented as part of the coursework for Harvard University's CS50 Introduction to Artificial Intelligence with Python.